rcoh/angle-grinder/README.md

 ##### JSON
 `json [from other_field]`: Extract json-serialized rows into fields for later use.
 If the row is _not_ valid JSON, then it is dropped.
 Optionally, `from other_field` can be specified.
-Embedded JSON isn't natively supported, but you can use the `json from` to reparse nested keys (see examples).
+Nested JSON structures are supported out of the box.
+Simply access nested values with `.key[index]`, for example, `.servers[6]`.
+Negative indexing is also supported.

 *Examples*:
 ```agrind